 Moving onto its software, the CNC machine has the standard open-source GRBL software that allows you to control the machine by connecting it to the computer.

-But if you don’t want to use a computer, you always have the option to use the offline controller and adjust the axes manually.
-The surprising thing about this CNC is that you can get into the offline module even when you are connected to a computer.
+But if you don’t want to use a computer, you always can use the offline controller and adjust the axes manually.
+The surprising thing about this CNC is that you can get into the offline module even when connected to a computer.
 The CNC will automatically recognize which mode is in control.

 And speaking of offline control, the controller has a storage capacity of 1GB, so more than enough space to store heavy files.